csc-training/advanced-mpi/docs/06-mpi-io.md

     - It has to be stored and passed as a variable of type `integer(MPI_OFFSET_KIND)`

-# Performance do's and don'ts

-- Use collective I/O routines
-    - Collective write can be over hundred times faster than the individual for large arrays!

-- Remember to use the correct striping for each file size
-    - Striping can also be set in the `MPI_Info` parameter using the `MPI_Info_set` function:
-      `MPI_Info_set(info, "striping_factor", "20")`
-    - Optimal value system dependent, may be beneficial to benchmark
-- Minimize metadata operations

 # Summary

 - MPI-IO: MPI library automatically handles all communication needed